denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 The contemporary textual condition took its present form in the late 1960s.
 Computers subsequently changed in terms of size, speed, and ubiquity.
-However, they retained {ED: not sure about the suggested past tense here: I am trying to say that computers remain essentially the same today, in the present.}the same essential architecture as they have today: {ED: I feel like there needs to be a verb here, the transition to the list is otherwise abrupt}
-programmable media, electromagnetic storage, and screens.
+However, they retain the same essential architecture, consisting of programmable media, electromagnetic storage, and screens.

-@tx: The addition of a screen to the floorplan could finally address the problem of electromagnetic legibility.
+The addition of a screen finally promised to address the problem of electromagnetic legibility.
 In the first stage of its digital development, language became “programmable:” fused with machine instruction it could be used to automate devices remotely.
 Language itself became automated.
 Coupled with electromagnetic storage in the second stage, programmable media was freed, to an extent,  from its immutable contexts.
 It was “lighter,” faster, more portable and therefore more iterant and malleable than print or punch.
 Ferric oxide became the preferred medium for digital storage: memory.
 However, that new memory layer, lay also beyond the reach of human senses.
 It was difficult to access and manipulate mentally.

 Screens added a much needed window onto the abstraction.
 On-screen,  machine